nccgroup/redsnarf/readme.md

 •	Stealth mimikatz added.
 •	Parsing of domain hashes
 •	Ability to determine which accounts are enabled/disabled
+•	Take a screen shot of a Remote logged on Active Users Desktop

 RedSnarf Usage
 =======================